dotnet/AspNetCore.Docs/aspnetcore/blazor/tutorials/movie-database-app/part-2.md

 Add `/movies` to the URL in the browser's address bar to navigate to the movies `Index` page.

-After the `Index` page loads, select the **`Create New`** link.
+After the `Index` page loads, select the **:::no-loc text="Create New":::** link.

 Add a movie to the database.
 In the following example, the classic sci-fi movie [*The Matrix*](https://www.warnerbros.com/movies/matrix) (&copy;1999 [Warner Bros.
 Entertainment Inc.](https://www.warnerbros.com/)) is added as the first movie entry.
-Selecting the **`Create`** button adds the movie to the database:
+Selecting the **:::no-loc text="Create":::** button adds the movie to the database:

 ![Adding The Matrix movie to the database with the 'Create' component](~/blazor/tutorials/movie-database-app/part-2/_static/create-new.png)

-When you select the **Create** button, the movie data is posted to the server and saved in the database.
+When you select the **:::no-loc text="Create":::** button, the movie data is posted to the server and saved in the database.
 When the app returns to the `Index` page, the added entity appears:

 ![The Matrix movie shown in the movies 'Index' page](~/blazor/tutorials/movie-database-app/part-2/_static/movie-added.png)